Instant-Meal-Generator/Agreement/agreement.md

 Project-Brainstorming

-This Project consists of Cedric Vallieu, Aoife Mulligan, David Stokes, and Tiara Brown.
+This Project consists of Cedric Vallieu, David Stokes.

 Problem Domain
 Food Recept generator MVP: Having trouble picking what you want to eat tonight Will pick entree, sides, and drinks for you.